fuad-bassam/reading-notes/day4/Classes_Stake.md

       attribute2 = attribute21;
    }
 ```
-and also for constructor there is aonther type it will work fast and get called first and most use for static property for make default data called `Static Constructor`, but this Constructor shouldn't have parameters, we call each parameter with separit `setter` and `getter`.
+and also for constructor, there is another type it will work fast and get called first and most used for static property for make default data called `Static Constructor`, but this Constructor shouldn't have parameters, we call each parameter with a separate `setter` and `getter`.
-this  `setter` and `getter` way way it is more secure and the data can reath in the better way we call it `Properties`.
+this  `setter` and `getter` way it is more secure and the data can reach in the better way we call it `Properties`.

 Example
 ```